Early Learning System

 HEA Approach to Early Learning

-HEA assists community partners in developing Networks and Pilot Programs to achieve our county’s vision for a strong foundation for every child.
+HEA assists community partners in developing Networks and Initiatives to achieve our county’s vision for a strong foundation for every child.
 Each organization plays a critical role in the lives of children and families in our community.

 High-Quality Early Learning Systems